 - Be courteous and offer seats to small children, monks, the elderly and pregnant women.

 - Once on the bus, keep walking inside.
-Don't stand at the door, or block the way in the middle of the bus.
+Don't stand at the door or in the middle of the bus.

-- Make sure you hold on to the rail at all times because buses tend to be a bit 'jerky'.
+- Make sure you always hold on to the rail.

-- To alert the driver that you want to get off, press a buzzer in advance (before the bus reaches your stop).
+- Alert the driver that you want to get off by pressing a buzzer before the bus reaches your stop.

 - If you're not sure where to get off, ask the bus conductor to let you know.